-C. PAST HISTORY AND PRESENT STATUS OF THE LOS ALAMOS SCIENTIFIC LABORATORY PROGRAM
+PAST HISTORY AND PRESENT STATUS OF THE LOS ALAMOS SCIENTIFIC LABORATORY PROGRAM

-1. The Scylla Theta-Pinch Experiment
+The Scylla $\theta$ -Pinch Experiment

-The original concept of this experiment in 1957-1958 was to heat a preionized plasma in two stages, first to a few eV by a strong radial shock produced by an E{θ} field from a rising B{z} (axial) magnetic field, and secondly by adiabatic compression by the rising B_z field to kilovolt temperatures.
-The first experiments were done with short ~ 10-cm-long coils of 7-cm diameter shaped to produce magnetic mirrors, with magnetic fields rising to 50 kG in times of about 1.25 μsec.
+The original concept of this experiment in 1957-1958 was to heat a preionized plasma in two stages, first to a few eV by a strong radial shock produced by an $E{\theta}$ field, and secondly by adiabatic compression by the rising $B_z$ field to kilovolt temperatures.
+The first experiments were done with short ~ 10-cm long coils of 7-cm diameter shaped to produce magnetic mirrors, with magnetic fields rising to 50 kG in times of about 1.25 μsec.

-The device produced neutrons from the start, though only on the second half-cycle of the oscillating magnetic field.
-It was soon found that these neutrons were produced from a small ellipsoidal region at the center of the coil, and that these neutrons were quite different in energy distribution from the so-called "phony" neutrons that had been widely obtained from z pinches, undoubtedly produced by instability mechanisms and not thermonuclear.
-The extent and number of interlocking and differing diagnostic experiments that have been made on the Scylla plasmas over the last 8 years are rarely realized.
+The device produced neutrons from the start, though only on the second half cycle of the oscillating magnetic field.
+It was soon found that these neutrons were produced from a small ellipsoidal region at the center of the coil, and that these neutrons were quite different in energy distribution from the so-called phony neutrons that had been widely obtained from zpinches, undoubtedly produced by instability mechanisms and not thermonuclear.
+The extent and number of interlocking and differing diagnostic experiments that have been made on the Scylla plasmas over the last eight years are rarely realized.
 The list in the main article on Scylla in this report should be read.
-Elaborate diagnostic experiments showed that the plasma depended for its high temperature on annihilation of the reversed magnetic field left over from the previous half-cycle; that the reversed magnetic field played some more fundamental role than being merely a residue from the previous half-cycle was first shown by Kolb at the Naval Research Laboratory.4 reversed in sign with respect to an external field is highly unstable with respect to flipping over the internal dipole.
+Elaborate diagnostic experiments showed that the plasma depended for its high temperature on annihilation of the reversed magnetic field left over from the previous half cycle; that the reversed magnetic field played some more fundamental role than being merely a residue from the previous half cycle was first shown by Kolb at NRL.

+A hypothesis for the reversed field heating mechanism may be of interest.
+After the magnetic field reversal, an intense current sheath sweeps inward, preceded by a shock.
+This heats the plasma enough to trap the magnetic field inside left over from the previous half cycle.
+The magnetic compression proceeds but an internal magnetic dipole field reversed in sign with respect to an external field is highly unstable with respect to flipping over the internal dipole.
 So this occurs.
-A rigid ring would continue to turn, end over end, the initial configurational energy periodically becoming all kinetic.
-A nonrigid plasma can never recover its original configuration, so a fluctuating, at every point increasingly tangled configuration results, the thermal energy still being divided equally on the average between configurational and kinetic.
+A rigid ring would continue to turn, end over end, the initial configurational energy periodically becoming all kinetic, A non-rigid plasma can never recover its original configuration, so a fluctuating, at every point increasingly tangled configuration results, the thermal energy still being divided equally on the average between configurational and kinetic.
 The tangling or knotting increases to the point where motion becomes indistinguishable from thermal.
-After this, the compression by the external field proceeds to pressure balance.
+The compression by the external field, after the above has damped out, proceeds to pressure balance.